JroutEA/studio/DESIGN.md

-# The AI Holocron: Design & Features
+# Holocron 2.0: Design & Features

 ## 1. Overview

-The AI Holocron is an advanced, AI-powered web application designed to assist players and Quality Assurance (QA) testers of the mobile game *Star Wars: Galaxy of Heroes (SWGOH)*.
+Holocron 2.0 is an advanced, AI-powered web application designed to assist players and Quality Assurance (QA) testers of the mobile game *Star Wars: Galaxy of Heroes (SWGOH)*.
 By leveraging generative AI, it provides intelligent tools for finding in-game units, constructing effective squads, and accelerating the quality assurance process for new unit development.

 The application is built around three core features, each accessible through a dedicated tab:
 - **Unit Finder:** For discovering specific characters and ships.